Paolo Maldini: 1994 World Cup final and appointment to captaincy

-Euro 2000 Final and fourth World Cup
+Euro 2000 final and fourth World Cup

 Maldini made his 100th appearance for Italy on 28 April 1999, in a 0–0 friendly away draw against Croatia, under manager Dino Zoff.
 The following year, Italy reached the final of Euro 2000, but lost once again to defending World Cup champions France in extra time.
 Maldini played in all six of Italy's matches during the tournament.
 Italy topped their group, winning every match, and Maldini, starting alongside Fabio Cannavaro and Alessandro Nesta, helped the Italian defence to concede only two goals en route to the final, keeping clean sheets against co-hosts Belgium in the group stage, Romania in the quarter-finals and co-hosts the Netherlands in the semi-finals.
 A ten-man Italy advanced to the final on penalties after a 0–0 draw with the Dutch following extra time.
 Although Maldini missed his penalty, Italy won the shootout 3–1.
-Italy were leading 1–0 in the final until Wiltord equalised in the final minute of stoppage time.
+Italy were leading 1–0 in the final until Sylvain Wiltord equalised in the final minute of stoppage time.
 David Trezeguet scored the golden goal in the 103rd minute, in extra time.
 In all of the three UEFA European Championships in which Maldini participated, he was elected to be part of the team of the tournament for his performances.

 On 7 October 2000, in a 3–0 win over Romania in Milan in a 2002 World Cup qualifier, Maldini overtook Dino Zoff to become Italy's most capped player of all time with his 113th senior international appearance for Italy.
 Maldini played in his fourth World Cup, and his second as captain, in the 2002 World Cup in Korea and Japan.
 He helped Italy keep a clean sheet in their opening win against Ecuador, and played in all four of Italy's matches.
 Italy disappointed in the remaining group matches, but went on to the knockout round as the second placed team of their group.
-Immediately after a ten-man Italy were controversially eliminated in the round of sixteen, by a golden goal, to co-hosts South Korea, Maldini retired from international football, at the age of 34, as Italy's most capped player.
+On 18 June, immediately after a ten-man Italy were controversially eliminated in the round of sixteen, by a golden goal, to co-hosts South Korea, Maldini retired from international football, at the age of 34, as Italy's most capped player.
 He scored seven international goals, all coming in home games.
 He spent over half of his 16 years as an international as team captain, wearing the armband a record 74 times, until he was overtaken by Cannavaro, and subsequently Buffon.
 Despite his performances for his country, Maldini was unable to win a trophy, although he reached the final of both the World Cup and the European Championship.
 Maldini made 23 appearances in World Cups, the third-highest total after Lothar Matthäus, who appeared in 25 matches and Lionel Messi, who appeared in 26 matches.
+Maldini once held the record for most minutes played at the FIFA World Cup (2,217 minutes), which was also later broken by Messi at the 2022 FIFA World Cup.